skip to content

 The Longship and Northern Lights projects

-The Northern Lights project is part of the Norwegian full-scale CCS project called Longship which will capture CO2 from industrial sources, transport it by ship to the west of Norway, and via a pipeline to a subsea location offshore in the North Sea for permanent storage.
+The Northern Lights project is part of the Norwegian full-scale CCS project called Longship which captures CO2 from industrial sources, transports it by ship to the west of Norway, and via a pipeline to a subsea location offshore in the North Sea for permanent storage.

 Sleipner Vest

-We capture about 1 million tonnes of CO2 each year from the natural gas on the Equinor-operated Sleipner field in the Norwegian sector of the North Sea.
-Since 1996, the captured CO2 has been stored in a saline formation 1 km below the seabed.
+Since 1996, we have captured CO2 from the natural gas on the Equinor-operated Sleipner field in the Norwegian sector of the North Sea.
+More than 19 million tonnes of CO2 have been injected and stored in a saline formation 1 km below the seabed.

 Technology Centre Mongstad (TCM)